siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/90-2025-02-18-take-and-drop-operations-in-kotlin.md

 linkTitle: Take and Drop Operations
 translationKey: take-and-drop-operations-in-kotlin
 weight: 90
-description: This blog post explains how to use the `take` and `drop` functions in Kotlin for efficient data processing.
+description: This article explains how to use the `take` and `drop` functions in Kotlin for efficient data processing.
 date: 2025-02-18
 url: take-and-drop-operations-in-kotlin
 tags: